souviksaha97/OpenMaps_FachPrak/README.md

 go run . server
 ```

 Once the server is running, open `plotters/renderer.html` in your browser.
 Select any two points on the map.
 If a path exists between them, the server will return the path.
 Each algorithm's path is indicated by a different box text color.
+You can see the number of points popped, distance travelled and time taken in text boxes.
+Additionally, you can click 'Show Chart' to visualise the data.

 ![Server](final/docs/pic3.png)
 <p align="center">